Jardelpz/favorite-gitproject/README.md

 ## Abstract

 This little project consists in a fake authorization control that User can just acess /logged if the isAuthenticate() is true, simulating a localStorage.
-Besides that, in endpoint /loggin it's shown my github's projects using fetch, therewith you can favorited every single project, using the basic concepts of rect-hooks (useEffect and useState)
+Besides that, in endpoint /loggin it's shown my github's projects using fetch, therewith you can favorite every single project, using the basic concepts of rect-hooks (useEffect and useState)

 ## Available Scripts